truenas/middleware/docs/api/resources/system.rst

 Settings
 --------

-The Settings resource represents the ssytem settings.
+The Settings resource represents the system settings.

 List resource
 +++++++++++++